OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/batch/batch-dotnet-get-started.md

                 Console.WriteLine("Additional error information: " + e.Message);
                 Console.WriteLine();

-                // Indicate that a failure has occurred so that when the Batch service
+                // Indicate that a failure has occurred so that when hello Batch service
-                // sets the CloudTask.ExecutionInformation.ExitCode for the task that
+                // sets hello CloudTask.ExecutionInformation.ExitCode for hello task that
                 // executed this application, it properly indicates that there was a
-                // problem with the task.
+                // problem with hello task.
                 Environment.ExitCode = -1;
         }
 }